Inheritance Without a Will: How it is Distributed

-Although currently it is not the most common fact, it is possible that a person dies without having made the will or that it is not valid.
+Although currently, it is not the most common fact, it is possible that someone dies without a will or that it is not valid.
 When that happens, there is often a question about how this inheritance is shared and how to do the procedures to inherit it.
 Below you will find the answer to your questions.

 If you have doubts about the inheritances of foreigners in Spain, click here.

 If someone dies without a will stipulating how their property should be divided, intestate succession law must be followed.
 This situation is called intestate succession and in the Civil Code in the common distribution on intestacy system the following order of intestate succession is established:

 If a parent dies without a will the children, to whom the inheritance corresponds receives it to equal shares.

 In case of not having living children, grandchildren or other descendants receives an inheritance in equal parts.

 In case of not having descendants, the parents, in equal parts receives the inheritance.
 In the absence of one of them, the other receives the entire inheritance.

 If there are no descendants or parents, grandparents or other ascendants will inherit.
 Half of the inheritance corresponds to the ascendants by the father and the other half by the mother.
 Within the same line will be divided between each one.

 If there are no descendants or ascendants, the inheritance corresponds to the spouse, unless they were separated judicially or in fact at the time of death.

 If there are no descendants, ascendants and spouse, the next relatives with the right to inherit are the brothers, in equal shares.
 If there are siblings of father and mother with half brothers, the first will receive a double portion per head than the second.